MrDemonWolf/files-mrdemonwolf-me/docs/content/en/api.md

   -H "Authorization: Bearer jsonwebtoken"
 ```

-_Make sure to replace `Bearer jsonwebtoken` with your API key.
+_Make sure to replace `Bearer jsonwebtoken` with your personal access token.
 And api_endpoint_here with the endpoint your trying to request._

 <alert type="info">

-You must replace `Bearer jsonwebtoken` with your personal API key.
-If the route is `/client/` then you will have to use a token generated from your accounts token page.
+You must replace `Bearer jsonwebtoken` with your personal access token.
 </alert>